jianxiaoguo/website/content/en/docs/applications/using-dockerfiles.md

 ---
 title: Using Dockerfiles
 linkTitle: Deploying with Dockerfiles
-description: Drycc Container Registry allows you to deploy your Docker-based app to Drycc.
-Both Common Runtime and Private Spaces are supported.
+description: Deploy Docker-based applications to Drycc using Dockerfiles.
+Supports both Common Runtime and Private Spaces.
 weight: 3
 ---

-Drycc supports deploying applications via Dockerfiles.
-A [Dockerfile][] automates the steps for crafting a [Container Image][].
+Drycc supports deploying applications using Dockerfiles.
+A [Dockerfile][] automates the process of building a [Container Image][] that defines your application's runtime environment.
+While Dockerfiles offer powerful customization, they require careful configuration to work with Drycc.
-Dockerfiles are incredibly powerful but require some extra work to define your exact application runtime environment.

 ## Add SSH Key

-For **Dockerfile** based application deploys via `git push`, Drycc Workflow identifies users via SSH keys.
-SSH keys are pushed to the platform and must be unique to each user.
+For Dockerfile-based deployments via `git push`, Drycc Workflow authenticates users using SSH keys.
+Each user must upload a unique SSH key to the platform.

-- See [this document](../users/ssh-keys.md#generate-an-ssh-key) for instructions on how to generate an SSH key.
+- Generate an SSH key by following [these instructions](../users/ssh-keys.md#generate-an-ssh-key).

-- Run `drycc keys add` to upload your SSH key to Drycc Workflow.
+- Upload your SSH key using `drycc keys add`:

 ```
 $ drycc keys add ~/.ssh/id_drycc.pub
 Uploading id_drycc.pub to drycc... done
 ```

-Read more about adding/removing SSH Keys [here](../users/ssh-keys.md#adding-and-removing-ssh-keys).
+For more information about managing SSH keys, see [this guide](../users/ssh-keys.md#adding-and-removing-ssh-keys).

 ## Prepare an Application

-If you do not have an existing application, you can clone an example application that demonstrates the Dockerfile workflow.
+If you don't have an existing application, clone this example application to explore the Dockerfile workflow:

     $ git clone https://github.com/drycc/helloworld.git
     $ cd helloworld

 ### Dockerfile Requirements

-In order to deploy Dockerfile applications, they must conform to the following requirements:
+Your Dockerfile must meet these requirements for successful deployment:

-* The Dockerfile must use the `EXPOSE` directive to expose exactly one port.
-* That port must be listening for an HTTP connection.
+* Use the `EXPOSE` directive to expose exactly one port for HTTP traffic.
+* Ensure your application listens for HTTP connections on that port.
-* The Dockerfile must use the `CMD` directive to define the default process that will run within the container.
+* Define the default process using the `CMD` directive.
-* The Container image must contain [bash](https://www.gnu.org/software/bash/) to run processes.
+* Include [bash](https://www.gnu.org/software/bash/) in your container image.

 {{% alert title="Note" color="info" %}}
-Note that if you are using a private registry of any kind (`gcr` or other) the application environment must include a `$PORT` config variable that matches the `EXPOSE`'d port, example: `drycc config set PORT=5000`.
-See [Configuring Registry](../installing-workflow/configuring-registry/#configuring-off-cluster-private-registry) for more info.
+If you use a private registry (such as GCR or others), set a `$PORT` environment variable that matches your `EXPOSE`d port.
+For example: `drycc config set PORT=5000`.
+See [Configuring Registry](../installing-workflow/configuring-registry/#configuring-off-cluster-private-registry) for details.
 {{% /alert %}}

 ## Create an Application

-Use `drycc create` to create an application on the [Controller][].
+Create an application on the [Controller][]:

     $ drycc create
     Creating application... done, created folksy-offshoot
     Git remote drycc added

 ## Push to Deploy

-Use `git push drycc master` to deploy your application.
+Deploy your application using `git push drycc master`:

     $ git push drycc master
     Counting objects: 13, done.